JohnSnowLabs/johnsnowlabs/docs/_posts/ahmet-mesut/2024-02-21-drug_matcher_en.md

 ## Description

-This model extracts medication entities using rule-based `TextMatcherInternal` annotator.
+This model extracts medication entities in clinical notes using rule-based `TextMatcherInternal` annotator.

 ## Predicted Entities